 Many people get confused about the difference is between Supply Chain Management and Project Management.
-Though they may seem like the same thing, they are very different required roles and skill sets.
+Though they may seem the same, they are very different required roles and skill sets.

-Supply chain management usually has to do with a supply of a product from its beginning to the end consumer.
+Supply chain management usually involves the supply of a product from its beginning to the end consumer.
 Most of the time, the supply chain manager works with manufacturers or factories that are located overseas.
 A project manager is a manager for a specific kind of project.

 Table of Contents